weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementEviction.md

     type: Valid
 ```

-In this case the Eviction object reached a terminal state, its status has `Valid` condition set to `False`, because
-the `ClusterResourcePlacement` object is of type `PickFixed`.
-Users cannot use `ClusterResourcePlacementEviction`
-objects to evict resources propagated by `ClusterResourcePlacement` objects of type `PickFixed`.
-The user can instead
-remove the member cluster name from the `clusterNames` field in the policy of the `ClusterResourcePlacement` object.
+`Valid=False` because eviction is not supported for `PickFixed` placements—remove the cluster from `clusterNames` instead.

 ## Failed to execute eviction

-### Eviction blocked because placement is missing
+### Eviction blocked – placement not yet rolled out

 ```
 status: